 Use the selector below to pick a performance metric and see how it actually compares.

-Usability: it’s better than it may look like
+Usability: it’s better than it may look (but it can be tweaked)

 However, it does a great job with descriptive hints and actually works much better than it may look at first sight.
 Simply said: it’s not as shiny as the other panels, but does the job very well.

 WPCloudDeploy has a couple of other nice tools which make management a lot easier.
-Think of tools such as cloning websites, adding new administrator users from the control panel, changing PHP settings from the interface and adding authentication.
+Think of tools such as cloning websites, adding new administrator users from the control panel, changing PHP settings from the interface, grouping servers and applications and adding authentication.

 Changing a Domain